 Tell a Story

 Behavioral interview questions are widely used by employers and you must be prepared for them before going in to any interview.
 A behavioral interview question is an attempt to learn how you respond or "behave" in certain situations.
 They are almost always geared toward "negative" or "challenging" situations you've experienced.
 Luckily there is a simple formula for answering these questions: the ST-A-R technique which involves a three part answer:

-Situation/Task: Tell your answer as a story.
+- Situation/Task: Tell your answer as a story.
 First describe the situation or task involved in the example you're using for your answer.
-Don't spend too much time on this portion, just give a basic overview, instead save time to give detail in the other portions of your answer.
+Don't spend too much time on this portion; just give a basic overview and save time to give more details in the other portions of your answer.

 "Tell me about a time you dealt with a difficult team member?"

 Siuation/Task: "Sure, I did deal with a difficult situation last semester when I was working on team project for my Marketing Analysis class.
 It was a team of six people working on a market research project and I was in a leadership role.
 Things started out great, I organized the project, assigned tasks to team members and we were off to a strong start.
 After a few weeks, though, it became apparent that one team member in particular wasn't contributing his share."

 Action: "After considering how to approach the situation, I decided I needed to do something.
 I wanted to discuss the situation with this team member, but I decided it would be better to have a private conversation rather than confront him in front of the team.
 I scheduled a meeting between just the two of us to let him know how the team was reacting.
 During our meeting it was obvious he felt really badly about letting the team down and he confessed to me that he was dedicated to the project, but was just overloaded at this point in the semester with projects, homework, and work.